Polonnaruwa

 - Bicycle Rental:$5 USD

-The centerpiece of Polonnaruwa, this magnificent palace complex once stood seven stories tall and housed over 1,000 rooms.
+The centerpiece of Polonnaruwa, this magnificent palace complex once stood six to seven stories tall with hundreds of rooms.
 Built by King Parakramabahu I in the 12th century, it represents the pinnacle of medieval Sinhalese architecture.

-- Originally seven stories with over 1,000 rooms
+- Six to seven stories with hundreds of rooms

 - Walls up to 3 meters thick for structural support